-Queenswood School Gender Pay Gap Report April 2023
+Queenswood School Gender Pay Gap Report April 2024

 The gender pay gap reporting legislation which came into force on April 6 2017 requires employers with 250 or more employees to identify and publish their gender pay gap figures on an annual basis.
 The gender pay gap shows the difference between the average (median and mean) earnings of men and women expressed as a percentage relative to men's earnings.
+This report reflects the School's staffing on the snapshot date of 5 April 2024.